Community indicators of living well

 Zooming in, the purpose of indicators in the 'local-social lens' of the Four Lenses (bottom left of the image below) is to show what it means for a community to live well.

-The purpose of the indicators connects to the purpose of the Doughnut Portrait, and the of the Doughnut Portrait connects to the purpose of the Doughnut - to show a goal for humanity - to meet the needs of all within the means of the living planet.
+The purpose of the indicators connects to the purpose of the Doughnut Portrait, and the purpose of the Doughnut Portrait connects to the purpose of the Doughnut - to show a goal for humanity - to meet the needs of all within the means of the living planet.
 In this way, the purposes are aligned from indicator to global goal.

 Where purpose is misaligned or missing

-Through our discussions some examples surfaced where the purpose of creating indicators was misaligned with the goal of the Doughnut, and some times where a wider purpose was altogether missing.
+Through our discussions some examples surfaced where the purpose of creating indicators was misaligned with the goal of the Doughnut, and sometimes where a wider purpose was altogether missing.

 For example, someone shared that often, in the realm of 'measurement and reporting', the purpose and design of reporting standards is 'in order to report' so the output, the visual, the artefact, the dashboard is what's of substance and importance - not, for example, the transformation of governance or exploration into how we align with a purpose and how we orient organisationally or as a community, or how we make decisions and plan.

-The insight then shared was that indicators in the absence of understanding what we're trying to accompany with them - informing how we see things, make sense of them, make decisions collectively, serve the best interests collectively - is somewhat empty.
+The insight then shared was that indicators in the absence of understanding what we're trying to accompany them - informing how we see things, make sense of them, make decisions collectively, serve the best interests collectively - is somewhat empty.
 Are we just getting to an end point of having something so people can see stuff, regardless of how meaningful that end point is?

 And in terms of misalignment, some people raised how some developers are interested in community indicators to show how communities have been consulted before a development, for example the number of hours of community engagement (how many people showed up for how long).
-But that the developers purpose to maximise financial return, which is often at odds to the community benefit it has the potential to create.
+But that the developers purpose is to maximise financial return, which is often at odds to the community benefit it has the potential to create.

 This opens the deep and fascinating topic of enterprise design and redesign.
 For further reading on this check out the Doughnut Design for Business tool.